HomeHealth articleselderberryWhat Are the Uses of Elderberry?

 • Nasal congestion.

-These patients were given elderberry supplements or a placebo effect (a dummy treatment) along with an antiviral drug, oseltamivir, for five days.
-The patients between the age of 5 to 12 years were given 15 ml of elderberry extract via oral route or placebo effect, and those above the age of 12 years were given 15 ml of elderberry extract four times a day.
+These patients were given elderberry supplements, a placebo effect (a dummy treatment), and an antiviral drug, Oseltamivir, for five days.
+The patients between the ages of 5 to 12 years were given 15 ml of elderberry extract via oral route or placebo effect, and those above 12 years were given 15 ml of elderberry extract four times a day.
 All these patients were treated for five days.
 No difference was seen in the severity or duration of flu symptoms of the patients given elderberry and the placebo effect.

 Conclusion

 The elderberry supplementation is effective in patients suffering from the cold or flu but not up to a greater extent as these boost immunity.
-There is no evidence supporting the claim that elderberries are proven effective against COVID-19 and cancer cases.
-Elderberries play a role in providing adjuvant help in treating cases of depression, chronic sleep syndrome, upper respiratory tract infections, hay fever, constipation, etc. Studies are being conducted to rule out the efficacy of elderberry supplements as nutritional components in treating various medical conditions like diabetes mellitus, cancer, inflammation, etc.
+No evidence supports the claim that elderberries are proven effective against COVID-19 and cancer cases.
+Elderberries provide adjuvant help in treating cases of depression, chronic sleep syndrome, upper respiratory tract infections, hay fever, constipation, etc. Studies are being conducted to rule out the efficacy of elderberry supplements as nutritional components in treating various medical conditions like diabetes mellitus, cancer, inflammation, etc.

 Frequently Asked Questions